rprendes/starter-academic-rayner/content/authors/admin/_index.md

 title: Rayner González Prendes
 role: Researcher
 avatar_filename: img_1080.jpg
-bio: "My immediate goals are strongly oriented to the investigation on animal breeding, genetics, and genomics in livestock populations to satisfy the needs of breeders and the industry. "
+Short: "My immediate goals are strongly oriented to the investigation on animal breeding, genetics, and genomics in livestock populations to satisfy the needs of breeders and the industry. "
 interests: